davidguilfarras09/Predicting_Binding_Sites/README.md

 ### `Final Remarks`

-To see exactly what we used to build our model we recommend visiting data/README.md, as we filtered the Biolip dataset in order to reduce unnecessary dimensionality caused by closely related proteins within the dataset.
-The dimensionality reduction was done in order to lighten the computational power required, as we do not have the necessary resources to run large programs with high complexity.
+To see exactly what we used to build our model, we recommend visiting data/README.md.
+We filtered the BioLiP dataset to obtain a high-quality subset, which also helped reduce resource consumption.
+Working with high-dimensional dataframes is computationally demanding, and given our hardware limitations, managing memory and processing power was a significant constraint throughout the project.

 > [1] Ofer, D., Brandes, N., & Linial, M. (2021).
 The language of proteins: NLP, machine learning & protein sequences.
 > Computational and structural biotechnology journal, 19, 1750–1758. https://doi.org/10.1016/j.csbj.2021.03.022